 In July 2021, ADNOC announced an investment of AED2.8bn ($763.7m) to deploy integrated rigless services across the six artificial islands of the Upper Zakum and Satah Al Razboot (SARB) fields to boost production capacity to five million barrels per day by 2030.

 The Upper Zakum oilfield is located approximately 84km north-west of the Abu Dhabi islands.
 The shallow-water Upper Zakum oilfield covers an area of 1,200km².

 Details of the Upper Zakum oilfield

-The oilfield covers an area of 1,200km² and comprises around 450 wells extending approximately 7,000ft to 8,000ft below the earth’s surface.
+The shallow-water Upper Zakum oilfield comprises approximately 450 wells, extending 7,000ft to 8,000ft below the earth’s surface.
 The wells are tied to more than 90 existing platforms.

 Details of the UZ750 Project at Upper Zakum